VIC.GOV.AU | Policy and Advisory Library

 Details

-The Doctors in Secondary Schools initiative funds general practitioners (GPs) to attend certain Victorian government secondary schools up to one day a week.
-The initiative is currently available for 100 schools and is not taking further applications.
+The Doctors in Secondary Schools program funds general practitioners (GPs) and practice nurses (PNs) to attend 100 Victorian government secondary schools up to one day a week to provide primary healthcare to students.

 Schools are required to develop locally appropriate procedures and protocols to guide the implementation and management of the program.

-Schools must also follow the department’s consent and confidentiality requirements (in the Guidance tab) when implementing the doctors in secondary schools initiative.
+Schools must also follow the department’s consent and confidentiality requirements (in the Guidance tab) when implementing the Doctors in Secondary Schools program.

 • any student who wants to see the GP will be permitted to book an appointment